 Chapter 10: Mr. Green

 The Maserati guy.
 The second flavor of her week, after the McLaren guy.
 The two stood in front of Lucas’ desk.
 He couldn’t control the creases forming in between his dark brows.
 Lucas should have known Thorin’s game from the beginning.
 He felt naive for believing her confession.
-Now that the truth is out and actually seen it, heard it, he wanted to hit his head on the wall for falling in her dainty palms.
+Now that the truth is out and seen it, heard it, he wanted to hit his head on the wall for falling in her dainty palms.

 He heard the Bugatti guy bids his pathetic farewell to his boss.
 Lucas sighs exasperatedly unconscious of his boss’s pretty face frowns down on him.